three-stacks/travelpack/README.md

 ### Travelpack aims to take the stress out of planning group trips by creating a central location for messaging, planning an itinerary, and managing a budget.
 Think of us as GroupMe for trips!

-Travelpack is a native, cross platform application that allows users search through activities, restaurants, as they create and manage their itinerary.
+Travelpack is a cross platform application that allows users to search through activities and restaurants to save, as they create and manage their itinerary.
 Each item on the itinerary allows users to vote for or against the activity so that the pack knows what ideas are popular or unpopular.
-There is also a built in budget calculator that helps packs estimate the cost of the trip as well as a list to help members pack
+There is also a built in budget calculator that helps packs estimate the cost of the trip as well as a packing list to help members remeber what to bring on the trip.
+The integrated instant-messanger helps everyone communicate and stay updated on what is going on with the trip.

-During the trip users utilize travelpack's find my pack feature to pin point the real time locations of the pack members and upload photos to the pack photo album to keeps all of the photos from the trip in one place!
+During the trip users utilize travelpack's find my pack feature to pin point the real time locations of their pack members and upload photos to the pack photo album to keeps all of their memories in one place!

 Eazy peazy!